 2024 NFL mock draft: Final first-round projections with major trades up top

-The 2024 NFL draft is just days away, where teams are finalizing their draft boards before things kick off in Detroit on April 25.
+The 2024 NFL draft is just days away.
+Teams are finalizing their draft boards before the action kicks off in Detroit on April 25.

 We’re unveiling our seventh and final NFL Wires mock draft of the 2024 offseason.
 Our editors made player selections for all 32 picks in the first round.
 Here are the results.